pengsl-lab/DeepR2cov/README.md

   --masked_lm_prob=0.15   \
   --random_seed=12345   \
   --dupe_factor=5 </pre>
-The max_predictions_per_seq is the maximum number of masked LM predictions per sequence. masked_lm_prob is the probability for masked token.
+The max_predictions_per_seq is the maximum number of masked meta path predictions per path sample. masked_lm_prob is the probability for masked token.
 You should set this to around max_seq_length*masked_lm_prob.

 * Run run_pretraining.py to attain a network representation model.
 Options are:
 <pre> python run_pretraining.py \